1. Home

 Download Data / Save to Layers

-Once your query is complete, you can download the resulting data or convert it into a layer for further editing.
+After completing your query, you can download the resulting data or save it as a layer for further editing.

-• The displayed count reflects the number of entities available for download, which adjusts as you move the map.
+• The displayed count shows the number of entities available for download, updating as you navigate the map.

-3. Select one of the following formats: Shapefile, GeoJSON, CSV, or KML.
+3. Choose a format: Shapefile, GeoJSON, CSV, or KML.

-• Clicking View in Layers opens the Layers panel and toggles the new layer containing your queried entities.
-Additional saves to the same source will merge data into the existing layer, automatically removing duplicate on-screen entities.
+• Selecting View in Layers opens the Layers panel and activates the new layer containing your queried entities.
+Additional saves to the same source will merge data into the existing layer, automatically removing duplicates.

 Data Management Menu